yplitw/RMG-Py/documentation/source/users/cantherm/input.rst

         bonds = {'C-C': 1, 'C-H': 6},
     )

-Note that the atoms identified within the rotor section should correspond to the geometry indicated by ``geomLog``.
+Note that the atoms identified within the rotor section should correspond to the indicated geometry.

 Transition State
 ================

+Transition state(s) are only required when performimg kinetics computations.
-Each transition state of interest must be specified using a ``transitionState()`` function, which accepts exactly the same parameters as the ``species()`` function described above.
-This is only required if you wish to perform a kinetics computation.
+Each transition state of interest must be specified using a ``transitionState()`` function, which is analogous to the ``species()`` function described above.

 The following is an example of a typical transition state item::

     transitionState(
-        label = 'TS',
+        label = 'TS1',
-        geomLog = 'H+C2H4.log',
+        geometry = 'H+C2H4.log',
-        statesLog = 'H+C2H4.log',
+        frequencies = 'H+C2H4.log',
         extSymmetry = 2,
-        freqScaleFactor = 0.99,
         linear = False,
         rotors = [],
         atoms = {'C': 2, 'H': 5},